stritzinger/ro2erl_bridge/doc/design.md

 - Configure a dispatch callback
 - Ensure connection to the hub (via grisp.io or custom solution)
 - Integration with local ROS2 system via `rosie_rclerl`
+- Configure bandwidth limits as appropriate for deployment scenario